Frequently Asked Questions

 - Write On is an online programme by NALA to help you improve your reading, writing and spelling of the English language.

-- An apprenticeship is the recognised way in which people are trained to become craftspeople in Ireland.
-Apprenticeships are workplace and classroom training programmes for employed people aimed at developing the skills of the apprentice to meet the needs of industry and the labour market.
-On successful completion of an apprenticeship, a FETAC Advanced Certificate is awarded which is recognised internationally as the requirement for craftsperson status.
+- Apprenticeships are workplace and classroom training programmes for employed people aimed at developing the skills of the apprentice to meet the needs of industry and the labour market.

-- To apply for an apprenticeship contact your local Services to Business Office http://www.fas.ie/en/Contact+Us/FAQs.htm#q10
+- To apply for an apprenticeship contact the apprenticeship section of your local ETB here

 - The Education and Training Boards provide a wide range of courses ranging from basic and second chance education ,accredited education and training courses as well as taster and hobby courses.
-To find contacts for your local Adult Guidance Initiative or ETB visit OneStepUp.ie. or contact our Freephone Helpline on 1800 303 669.
+To find contacts for your local Adult Guidance Initiative or ETB click here.

 - Qualifax.ie is the National Learner’s Database where you can find a list of all courses that are taking place in Ireland.
 Before deciding on a course check that the course is accredited under the National Framework of Qualifications.

 - Springboard offer free, part-time higher education courses at certificate, degree and masters level.
 Courses are targeted towards people employed in areas experiencing structural unemployment.